Sometimes you have to get dirty to come clean.

 Something bounced against Adam’s hand.
 When he looked down, his glasses lay beside him on the bench.
 With a relieved gasp, Adam swiped them and put them on.
 Lifting his gaze, Adam saw Cowboy now stood one beefy arm’s length away from the ringleader.
 His expression up to that point had remained cool, but now Cowboy’s face split in a nasty grin.
 The other frat boys shrank into the corner, whispering various panicked expletives under their breath.
 The ringleader tried to keep his cool, but Adam could see his facade cracking.

 The laundromat went silent as Cowboy ran a thick, gnarly finger down the frat boy’s chest.

 “Don’t be jealous.
 You want my cock, little boy, all you gotta do is bend over.”

 The frat boy sputtered, swore, and swung.

-Cowboy blocked the blow, grabbed Frat Boy’s nuts, and grinned.
-“Tell your fuck buddies to give the man his clothes back.”
+Cowboy blocked the blow, grabbing Frat Boy’s nuts.
+“Tell your buddies to give the man his clothes back.”

-Frat Boy swore, then yelped in pain as Cowboy’s grip tightened.
-“Fuck—do it,” he cried, and seconds later, Adam’s clothes came sailing over his shoulder to land on the tabletop.
+Frat Boy yelped in pain as Cowboy’s grip tightened.
+“Fuck—do it,” he cried, and seconds later Adam’s clothes came sailing and landed on the tabletop.

-Adam kept rigid, his head spinning as, one by one, the frat boys came up to him and murmured terrified apologies before speeding like bullets out the door.
-The one who had challenged Cowboy was last, making his apology on his knees, his hair held tight in Cowboy’s grip.
-Then he beat it out of there as well, leaving Adam, frozen in place with his mouth gaping open, alone with his rescuer.
+Adam kept rigid, head spinning, as the frat boys came up one by one and murmured terrified apologies before speeding like bullets out the door.
+The ringleader was last, making his apology on his knees before the table, hair held tight in Cowboy’s grip.
+Then he was gone as well, leaving Adam frozen in place with his mouth gaping open, alone with his rescuer.